techopswalk/techopswalk.github.io/README.md

 ## Support
 For any queries or assistance regarding TechOpsWalk, feel free to contact our support team at [techopswalk@gmail.com](mailto:techopswalk@gmail.com).

-## License
-TechOpsWalk is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the content according to the terms specified in the license.

 Thank you for visiting TechOpsWalk and being a part of our community!